Background and Rationale

 Socio-economic dynamism and governance structure have recently made the agriculture value chain more complex and smallholders are the losers.
 Commodities produced by farmers are distributed to consumers via disjointed multiple marketing systems; not direct from production to consumers.
 Access to production and processing technologies to minimize post-harvest losses; compliance to strict market standards, like food safety; consumer preference; digital innovation; relationships between actors and emerging markets are just a few challenges to an inclusive agriculture value chain.

 The absence of comprehensive inclusive and sustainable strategies along the entire value chain results into the marginalization of smallholder farmers and fisherfolks.
 A mastery of the VCD process can facilitate access to inputs and to markets through improving support services and enabling environment.
-This training- workshop seeks to discuss concepts, definitions, processes and practices of inclusive and sustainable development agriculture and rural development.
-It seeks to promote advanced competency in VCD for inclusive and sustainable development.
+This training- workshop sought to discuss concepts, definitions, processes and practices of inclusive and sustainable development agriculture and rural development.
+It sought to promote advanced competency in VCD for inclusive and sustainable development.

 - Discuss concepts and definitions of value chain, its potentials and limitations, principles and phases;

 - Determine informed strategies/interventions towards inclusive and sustainable value chain, including gender-sensitive value chain;

 - Discuss the digital value chain strategy; and

 - Formulate a value chain development plan that will promote value creation, efficiency, participation/integration, competiveness and resiliency.